xizhonghua/GreenDC-Summary/papers/GoiriL12_GreenHadoop.md

 ### Summary
 In this paper, the authors investigate how to manage a datacenter's computational workload to match the green energy supply in small/medium datacenters running data-processing frameworks.
 Their objective is schedule the MapReduce jobs to maximize the green energy consumption within jobs' time bounds.
 The experimental results demonstrate that their proposed mechanism could increase green energy consumption and decrease electricity cost, compared to Hadoop.
 The main idea is
 - delay some jobs to wait for available green energy
-- if borwn energy must be used, they will pick the cheapest time
+- if borwn energy must be used, they will pick the cheapest time, while also managing the cost of peak brown energy consumption

 ### Model
 - Settings